 Answer your email if at all possible.
 Quite often, casual viewers will fling a question at you if they see your site and are interested, but you didn’t immediately sate their interest.
 This is an opportunity to, in the worst case, pick up a reader or, in the best case, pick up a lot of readers.
 Answer courteously, quickly, and accurately if at all possible.
 If you’re to the point where you’re receiving dozens of legitimate emails an hour, you can reconsider this, but your blog is probably so successful you have no reason to be reading this, anyway.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Talking to Other Blogggers, or back to the previous one, Post Consistently.